bryo13/omniserve/README.md

 -> All dependencies are help in the POM.xml file in the root directory.
 -> The application is a REST API following the MVC architecture written in spring boot version 3.1.4
 -> If not used to maven and spring boot project file structure please use the `tree` command
  in unix and unix-like systems or the alt. in Windows and Mac.
+-> The deliverable is a jar file with functional endpoints that meet the systems specs.

 *Done*